aaronsaray/aaronsaray.com/_posts/2007-07-04-build-phpdocumentor-into-eclipse.markdown

 - Eclipse PDT
 - PHP
 ---
-Well, maybe thats a little bit misleading - actually you're running PHPdocumentor as an external tool.
+Well, maybe that's a little bit misleading - actually you're running PHPdocumentor as an external tool.

 [This wiki article](http://www.plog4u.org/index.php/Using_PHPEclipse_:_Installation_:_Installing_the_phpDocumentor) gives the steps to configure the documenting package into your eclipse instance.
 I've followed these instructions and find it almost near perfect.